 Instead of validation, keep on the lookout for inspiration.
 Here are 15 short inspirational stories with a motivating moral.

 11. Surround Yourself With Greatness

-You have probably heard the suggestion that you are the average of the 5 people with whom you spend the most time.
-If you surround yourself with successful people, you will become successful as well.
-People don’t succeed on their own, they need supporters, partners, and other people who inspire them.
+You have probably heard the suggestion that you are the average of the 5 people you spend the most time with.
+If you surround yourself with successful people, you will also become successful.
+People don’t succeed on their own; they need supporters, partners, and other people who inspire them.

-The key to picking the people with whom you spend the most time is to ensure you choose those who are exponentially superior to you in several ways.
+The key to picking the people you spend the most time with is to ensure you choose those who are exponentially superior to you in several ways.
 If you’re the smartest person in the room, you’re losing out on the opportunity to challenge and improve yourself.

 As you find yourself in new stages of your journey to success, your 5 main people may come and go.
 For example, the people with whom you spend the most time during the inception of your vision of success will probably evolve along the way as their roles change and you make new contacts.

 Your lifelong friendships will always be there for you, but you simply need to focus your relevant time suitably when it comes to achieving success.
 If there are people that you know who can help teach you, inspire you, or help you improve, make it a point to spend time with them.

 Alternatively, if there are people in your life who do not share your values, are negative, self-absorbed, or detrimental to your success in some way, gracefully cut them out.